-In addition to providing care and service to the members, contracted providers (and, as indicated and/or requested by other providers) serve on various committees at Capital to offer input and recommendations based on clinical and regional practice experiences.
+In addition to providing care and service to the members, contracted providers (as indicated and/or requested by other providers) serve on various committees at Capital to offer input and recommendations based on clinical and regional practice experiences.
 The role of the physicians and providers participating on committees includes, but is not limited to:

-- Developing and applying credentialing and re-credentialing criteria. - Providing input and expertise in discussions regarding analysis and results of clinical QI Activities and intervention strategies and follow-up on recommended interventions. - Recommending potential areas of focus for quality improvement initiatives based on the review of performance and outcome trends. - Providing input on opportunities for improvement in member safety and reviewing and Tracking suggested interventions. - Providing input into prioritization of clinical care, service, and safety issues, recommendations for needed actions and follow-up. - Reviewing and providing feedback on proposed health maintenance guidelines, clinical protocols, medical policies, administrative policies and procedures, and formulary management.
+- Developing and applying credentialing and re-credentialing criteria. - Providing input and expertise in discussions regarding analysis and results of clinical QI activities and intervention strategies and follow-up on recommended interventions. - Recommending potential areas of focus for quality improvement initiatives based on the review of performance and outcome trends. - Providing input on opportunities for improvement in member safety and reviewing and tracking suggested interventions. - Providing input into prioritization of clinical care, service, and safety issues, and recommendations for needed actions and follow-up. - Reviewing and providing feedback on proposed health maintenance guidelines, clinical protocols, medical policies, administrative policies and procedures, and formulary management.

-The Medical Director for the Managed Behavioral Healthcare Organization (MBHO) vendor is a board-certified psychiatrist who is the designated behavioral healthcare provider collaborating

-Annual Quality Improvement Program Description 2023 Capital Blue Cross Children's Health Insurance Program (CHIP) on the behavioral health aspects of Capital's QI Program and provides input on an ad hoc basis to several committees.
+The Medical Director for the Managed Behavioral Healthcare Organization (MBHO) vendor is a board-certified psychiatrist who is the designated behavioral healthcare provider collaborating on the behavioral health aspects of Capital's QI Program, who provides input on an ad hoc basis to several committees.
 These committees include the QIC, P&T Committee, CAC for new technology, and the UMC.
-The MBHO Medical Director will also participate in medicalbehavioral-health joint case rounds.
+The MBHO Medical Director will also participate in medical-behavioral-health joint case rounds.